acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 * Purpose:
     + Sometimes it's not feasible to set up a trigger-based approach.
-    + Often that's the easiest solution for an automated integration.
     + Even if other integration points are used it makes sense to check the whole content from time to time.
       It will catch up with changes in terminology or configuration.
     + The data in the Acrolinx Analytics is always up to date without manual action.
 * Connection: The CMS backend connects directly to the Acrolinx Platform.
-On of the Acrolinx Platform SDKs can be used.
+One of the Acrolinx Platform SDKs can be used.
 * Authentication:
     + SSO (recommended)
     + API token